AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 ```
 Great!
 Now we have a full map of the poor quality GATK-flagged sites and N + repetive sites across the genome.

 ## Step 12.
-Now at last we have all the pieces to put together our first ARGweaver run!
+Let's estimate some ARGs!
 We use the ARGweaver function `arg-sample` to actually carry out estimation of the Ancestral Recombination Graph and get output smc.gz files.
 Here is a full `arg-sample` command that incorporates the various files that we filtered and created during this tutorial.
 The command below takes the first VCF file window that we created: Chromosome_33_RagTag-1.vcf.gz.

 ```